-Acknowledgments: We thank Ali Enayat, Gunter Fuchs, Victoria Gitman, and Kameryn Williams, for their enlightening comments that made it possible to accomplish this research, and separately Ali Enayat for references to [16,17,33] in matters of Theorem 3.
+Acknowledgments: We would like to thank the anonymous reviewers for their thorough reviews, and highly appreciate the comments and suggestions, which significantly contributed to improving the quality of the manuscript.
+We would like to thank Ali Enayat, Gunter Fuchs, Victoria Gitman, and Kameryn Williams, for their enlightening comments that made it possible to accomplish this research, and separately Ali Enayat for references to [18,19,35] in matters of Theorem 3.